asserts/portworx-integration/README.md

 # Portworx Asserts Integration (Portworx Operator)

-This is will show the full Asserts<>Portworx intergration by configuring existing services Portworx ships with as well as adding supplemental exporters to produce more metrics about the kubernetes cluster and its nodes.
+This will show the full Asserts<>Portworx intergration by configuring existing services Portworx ships with as well as adding supplemental exporters to produce more metrics about the kubernetes cluster and its nodes.